fredcy/tzchat-web/content/pages/riot-faq.md

 ## Riot seems all messed up; what can I do?

 The Riot app occasionally gets into a bad way where things are not displayed correctly.
 In such cases it usually helps to clear the Riot cache.
 Go into user settings, scroll way down and click the “Clear Cache and Reload” button near the bottom.

+## How can I have Riot display URL/link previews?

+In user settings in the Preferences tab, enable the "Enable inline URL previews by default" setting.

+Each room has a default setting for URL-previews set by the room admins.
+To override that setting if necessary, visit the room's settings (via gear icon in header above room messages) and use the "Enable URL previews for this room" setting in the General tab.